top of page

 From the Ground Up

-In the spring of 2023, Rozsa Foundation asked Rose Brow to do some community research that would inform the future delivery of our training programs.
-Over 40 participants from across the country, from multiple disciplines were consulted.
-When I arrived in October 2024, I dug into that report and spent the next several weeks having close to 70 meetings, coffee dates, and conversations digging deeper into all the possible options for the Foundation's training programs.
-I also connected with Banff Centre for the Arts, the National Arts Centre, MacEwan University, and the University of Calgary to understand their offerings and how we might complement those or address any identified gaps.
-We wanted to ensure a responsive, relevant program that would support the leaders of tomorrow.
-Hopefully, Foundations of Arts Leadership does just that.
+In the spring of 2023, the Rozsa Foundation commissioned Rose Brow to conduct community research to inform the future delivery of our training programs.
+Over 40 participants from various disciplines across the country were consulted.
+When I arrived in October 2024, I delved into that report.
+I spent the next several weeks engaging in nearly 70 meetings, coffee dates, and conversations to explore all possible options for the Foundation's training programs.

 Introducing Foundations of Arts Leadership